2023 Solar Incentives Guide for Lancaster, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+When someone says "solar incentives," you likely think of federal incentives first.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

-To understand exactly how much money the ITC could save you, speak with your local Lancaster solar panel installer.
+To best understand how the ITC may apply to you, get in touch with your local Lancaster solar panel installation expert and ask for more information.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Lancaster solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Lancaster solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives